• Live Illustration & Graphic Recording for events and conferences •

 2013, August, Illustrations commissioned for Shambala Festival.

-2013, January – April, Exhibition at Touché gallery, Royal St, New Orleans.
+2013, January – April, Represented by Touché gallery, Royal St, New Orleans.

-2012 Summer – Founded and ran pop up children’s arts club: Camden’s Creative Creatures.
+2012 Summer – Founder of pop up children’s arts club: Camden’s Creative Creatures.

-2012, July – working with Body Action Campaign charity doing workshops in puppet making for children in Tooting/Battersea.
+2012, July – working with Body Action Campaign charity running puppet making workshops for children in Tooting/Battersea.

-2012 -Teaching English at the Stars Trust charity and running art workshops for the children.
+2012 –Stars Trust charity and running English & art workshops for the children.

 2012 – Art workshops with children at Emerson Private Academy.